European shares recover as banks rebound and Greece outperforms

 of London Markets Limited.

-Britons will vote on June 23 on whether to leave the EU.
+on whether to leave the EU.
+Concern that it will quit the EU has

 "The 'Leave' camp has been ahead in the polls, but that does